lucfra/RFHO/README.md

         hyper_opt.run(hyper_batch_size, ....)
 ```
 ____
-<sup>1</sup> Since this is gradient-based optimization, all the ops that you use
+<sup>1</sup> This is gradient-based optimization and for the computation
+of the hyper-gradients second order derivatives of the training error show up
+(_even tough no Hessian is explicitly computed at any time_);
+therefore, all the ops used
-in the model should have a second order derivative registered in `tensorflow` core
+in the model should have a second order derivative registered in `tensorflow`.
-code.

 <sup>2</sup> For the hyper-gradients to make sense, hyperparameters should be
 real-valued.
 Moreover, while `ReverseHG` should handle generic r-rank tensor